Making a difference for our customers

 Our traffic officers are world-class at managing incidents and keeping people safe.
 This training will highlight the importance of considering circumstances from the perspective of our customers; recognising where people may be anxious or vulnerable and providing the right support to improve their experience.

-"Being that reassuring presence and helping others in their time of need makes me extremely proud to be a Highways England traffic officer.
+"Being that reassuring presence and helping others in their time of need makes me extremely proud to be a National Highways traffic officer.
 That feeling of pride and responsibility is there each and every time I put my uniform on.
 It’s good to know that I can genuinely assist people who have a breakdown or incident on our network.
-It’s a great feeling when those people shake your hand as they’re about to go on their way; you know that you have kept them safe and they’re genuinely grateful."Matthew Wheeldon, Highways England Traffic Officer
+It’s a great feeling when those people shake your hand as they’re about to go on their way; you know that you have kept them safe and they’re genuinely grateful."Matthew Wheeldon, National Highways Traffic Officer

 How our work is monitored